brainboxdotcc/DPP/docpages/install/install-windows-clion-vcpkg.md

+\page install-windows-clion-vcpkg Installing from vcpkg for CLion

 To add D++ to a CLion project, you need obtain the library through vcpkg and then configure your CLion project and `CMakeLists.txt`.

 1. Build [vcpkg](https://vcpkg.io/) on your system (skip if you already have it).
 2. Run `vcpkg install dpp:x64-windows` (replace x64-windows with whichever OS and architecture you want the library to be built for).
-3. VCPKG will install the dpp library along with the dependencies for you.
+3. vcpkg will install the library along with the dependencies for you.
 4. Now check if dpp has been installed using `vcpkg list dpp`.
     ```
     C:/vcpkg>vcpkg list dpp